philhawksworth/cherryglass/cherrycms/README.md

-# CherryCMS
+# Cherry CMS

-A very lightweight CMS for static sites
+A very lightweight CMS for your static sites.

 ## Installation